 They answer her posts about struggling with suggestions from other members, and they share a conviction that her unhappiness and lifelong battles with depression are her fault.
 She isn’t thinking the right thoughts, and she fails to apply the “teachings of Abraham” correctly.

 She must learn to float “downstream,” instead of “upstream,” they write.

 That’s Abraham-Hicks speak.

 “Trying” and “struggling” are mistakes.
 Abundance, happiness, etc. are easy, if you will only “let go of the oars.”

-While her demons were never far away and each burst of happiness was followed by another round of depression, Ari was puzzled and frustrated that the teachings of Abraham, repeatedly reinforced on the Abe Forum, didn’t work for her.
+While her demons were never far away and each burst of happiness foreshadowed another round of depression, the teachings of Abraham lead, repeatedly reinforced on the Abe Forum, didn’t work for her.

 A brave woman determined to overcome depression, Ari tried to follow the advice, even as that seemed contradictory.

 She tried “focus wheels” and going up the “Emotional Guidance System” (EGS) to find “relief.”